elevenbuckets/randomness_test/README.md

 ## Entropy measurement

 This could give one measurement of the randomness.
 We have normalized the entropy.
 So the value is always between 0 and 1.
 The larger the entropy is, the more random it is.
+To get more information about entropy you can refer https://en.wikipedia.org/wiki/Entropy_(information_theory)

 ## How to run
 ` cd entropy && node entropy.js`